-89. Breach of school discipline
+89. Term used: breach of school discipline

 For the purposes of this Division a breach of school discipline is any act or omission that impairs the good order and proper management of the school.

-90. Suspension for breach of school discipline
+90. Breach of school discipline, suspension for

 (1) The principal of a government school may wholly or partially suspend from attendance at the school a student who, in the principal’s opinion, has committed a breach of school discipline but the principal cannot suspend a student for longer than the period prescribed by the regulations.